1. ProTop Knowledge Base

 msg# Represents the OpenEdge message number found in the log file

-action Executes one of the following action:
+action Executes one of the following actions:

 login: Registers a user login on the database.